ansible-collections/overview/collection_requirements.rst

 Be sure you are subscribed to:

-* The `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_ to track changes that Collection maintainers should be aware of.
+* The `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_ to track changes that collection maintainers should be aware of.
 Subscribe only to issues if you want less traffic.
 * The `Bullhorn <https://github.com/ansible/community/wiki/News#the-bullhorn>`_ Ansible contributor newsletter.

 Collection Infrastructure